 According to the Environmental Protection Agency (EPA), the US emitted a staggering 68 million tons of air pollution into the atmosphere in 2020 9.

 Air pollution is a silent killer.
-It can be responsible for stroke, lung cancer, ischaemic heart disease, and respiratory diseases.
 The world health organization says that we record 7 million premature deaths caused by air pollution every year.
 That means we lose 7 million friends and loved ones to avoidable deaths.
+Poor air quality can be responsible for stroke, lung cancer, ischaemic heart disease, and respiratory diseases.

 In 2016, the WHO estimated air pollution caused 52,000 deaths in children aged 5-15 years old2